Deputy shot in Texas; suspect arrested after standoff

-LA GRANGE, Texas (AP) - A Texas sheriff's deputy has been shot and critically wounded and a suspect is in custody after an attempt to serve the man with an arrest warrant ended in gunfire and a three-hour standoff.
+LA GRANGE, Texas (AP) - A Texas sheriff's deputy has been shot and a suspect is in custody after an attempt to serve the man with an arrest warrant ended in gunfire and a three-hour standoff.

-Authorities say it began about 6 p.m.
-Thursday when a deputy went to a La Grange discount store to serve the man with a warrant charging him with failure to register as a sex offender.
+Authorities say it began Thursday when a deputy went to a La Grange discount store to serve the man with a warrant charging him with failure to register as a sex offender.

 La Grange police Chief David Gilbreath says the suspect cut a deputy with a knife before darting to a nearby motel.

-Fayette County Judge Ed Janecka says deputies followed and the suspect opened fire, shooting one deputy in the head.
-The deputy was taken to a hospital in critical condition.
+Deputies followed and the suspect opened fire, striking Fayette County deputy Calvin "CJ" Lehmann in the head.

+The 32-year-old Lehmann was in stable condition at a hospital Friday but has lost sight in one eye.

 La Grange is about 70 miles (113 kilometers) southeast of Austin.